JonathanLorand/kaleido/_pages/index.md

 a garden of texts, notes, and links... to be grown and tended. <br>
-an ecosystem of thought movements and impressions.
+a small ecosystem of thought-movements and impressions.
 <br>

 [[Note to the reader]]